MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 1. On the **Visualize Architecture** tab, review the diagram illustrating the recommended architecture, and then select **Review + create**.

-1. On the **Review + create** tab, wait for the validation process to complete, select the check box to confirm that you have ample quota available in the deployment region to avoid running into "Insufficient Quota" error, and then select **Create**.
+1. On the **Review + create** tab, wait for the validation process to complete, select the check box to confirm that you have ample quota available in the deployment region to avoid running into "Insufficient Quota" error (you may need to scroll down), and then select **Create**.

 1. When prompted, in the **Generate new key pair** window, select **Download private key and create resource**.